The Original Campbell Ship

 N – K – O – F

 Hampton Roads, VA, is a big military area, specifically for the Navy.
-Military personnel and their families understand what it means to serve.
 The Campbell display has received many compliments at the Nauticus Museum in Norfolk, VA, the Mariners Museum in Newport News, VA, and other venues such as the IPMS Show in 2014.

-The IPMS held its 2014 national convention in Hampton, VA, and Gene entered our ship model of the USS Kendall C. Campbell.
-It won 3rd place.
+Gene entered our ship model of the USS Kendall C. Campbell.